epinio/example-wordpress/README.md

 You can install a MySQL database on your cluster or use an external one.
 One option is using a helm chart like this one: https://bitnami.com/stack/mysql/helm

-Also you may use the ones already available on our catalog services:
+Alternatively, you may use the ones already available on our `service catalog`:

 ```bash
 bash> epinio service catalog